asjadnaqvi/DiD/docs/code/06_twfe.md

 <img src="../../../assets/images/twfe4.png" height="300">

-From the earlier example, we know that the ATT equals 3, but from the graphs we can cannot see this so clearly.
+From the earlier example, we know that the ATT equals $$ \beta^{TWFE} $$=3, but from the graphs we can cannot see this so clearly.
 This is because we need to get rid of panel and id time trends.
 While we can also do this partialling out by hand (but we won't), we can use our regression specification:

 ```applescript
 xtreg Y D t, fe